-5.6 Finite element model and buckling assessment [RCN1 to 01 JAN 2021]
+5.6 Finite element model and buckling assessment

-5.6.1 Finite element model [RCN1 to 01 JAN 2021]
+5.6.1 Finite element model

 For the strength assessments of hatch covers subjected to loading conditions as defined in [4.1], by means of FE analysis, the hatch cover geometry shall be idealized as realistically as possible.
 In no case shall the element width be larger than stiffener spacing.
 In way of force transfer points and cutouts the mesh is to be refined where applicable.
 The ratio of element length to width shall not exceed 3.